-If the oil level warning light flickers or remains on after starting, immediately stop the engine, and then check the engine oil level and the vehicle for oil leakage.
-If necessary, add engine oil, and then check the warning light again.
-If the warning light does not go off after starting with sufficient engine oil, have a Yamaha dealer check the electrical circuit.
+The 2-stroke engine oil level warning light should come on when the start switch is pushed, and it should go off when the start switch is released.
+If the warning light flickers or remains on after starting, immediately stop the engine, and then check the 2-stroke engine oil level and the vehicle for oil leakage.

+If necessary, add 2-stroke engine oil, and then check the warning light again.
+If the warning light does not come on when pushing the start switch, or if it does not go off after starting with sufficient 2-stroke engine oil, have a Yamaha dealer check the electrical circuit.

 6. After starting the engine, move the starter (choke) back halfway.
-ECA11040